-CHECK-OFF EVALUATION

-TIENT TRANSFER (RDT 13 . . .
+CHECK-OFF EVALUATION PATIENT TRANSFER (RDT 131)

-STUDENT: DATE: POINTS:/ The student performed the following tasks to an acceptable degree: NO 1 Positioned the wheelchair narallel to the table 2.
+POINTS: / STUDENT: DATE: The student performed the following tasks to an acceptable degree: TRANSFER FROM WHEELCHAIR TO TABLE YES NO 1.
+Positioned the wheelchair parallel to the table 2.
 Locked the wheels and lifted the foot pedals 3.
 Positioned the step stool close to table or lowered table height 4.
 Stood at the side of the wheelchair with foot under the wheel 5.
 Used proper body mechanics to assist patient to standing position-one hand under upper arm and one supporting lower arm 6.
 Assisted patient onto step stool and table 7.
 Supported patient when ling down TRANSFER FROM TABLE TO WHEELCHAIR 1.
 Had patient flex knees and place feet flat on table; safely assisted patient to sitting position 2.
 Had patient sit for a few minutes to overcome any postural hypotension 3.
 Placed the wheelchair parallel to table & locking wheels; step stool available or lowered table height 4.
 Assisted patient to stand up and safely step off the stool & turn to sit in wheelchair 5.
 Using body mechanics, assisted patient into wheelchair 6.
-Properly positioned foot pedals; unlocked wheelchair and wheeled it away TRANSFER FROM STRETCHER TO TABLE WITH PATIENT ASSISTANCE I 1.
+Properly positioned foot pedals; unlocked wheelchair and wheeled it away TRANSFER FROM STRETCHER TO TABLE WITH PATIENT ASSISTANCE 1.
 Closed door/ maintained patient privacy 2.
 Aligned stretcher next to and even with the table; locked or sandbagged the stretcher 3.
 Stood against stretcher pressing with abdomen to add extra support holding the stretcher against the table 4.
-Had patient bend knees, feet flat on stretcher, ask patient to scoot pelvis/ torso over alternately while pushing with feet unti- they are solidly on the table 1 5.
-Assisted, if necessary, by placing arms under patient's shoulders/knees 6 Unlocked (removed the candhage from) the stretcher and removed it from the work area o.
-Onlocked (removed the sandbags from) the stretcher and removed it from the work area TRANSFER FROM STRETCHER WITH USE OF SLIDE BOARD I 1.
+Had patient bend knees, feet flat on stretcher, ask patient to scoot pelvis/ torso over alternately while pushing with feet until they are solidly on the table 5.
+Assisted, if necessary, by placing arms under patient's shoulders/knees 6.
+Unlocked (removed the sandbags from) the stretcher and removed it from the work area TRANSFER FROM STRETCHER WITH USE OF SLIDE BOARD 1.
 Placed the stretcher next to the table; locked or sandbagged the stretcher 2.
 Using the patient's draw sheet, rolled the patient up on their side and placed slide board half way under the patient 3.
 Ensured half the slide board was solidly on the table and covered the gap between stretcher and table 4.
 Called for assistance 5.
 Used the draw sheet to slide patient onto the table, with at least one person on each side of table 6.
 Used draw sheet to partially roll patient and remove slide board 7.
-Unlocked (removed the sandbags from) the stretcher; removed it from work area

-COMMENTS (USE REVERSE SIDE IF NEEDED):
+Unlocked (removed the sandbags from) the stretcher; removed it from work area COMMENTS (USE REVERSE SIDE IF NEEDED): EVALUATOR: STUDENT SIGNATURE:

-EVALUATOR: STUDENT SIGNATURE: DATE REVIEWED:
+DATE REVIEWED:

-PRECEPTOR'S INITIALS: QCC RT Program
+PRECEPTOR'S INITIALS: